-However, the temperature map below, put out by the Goddard Institute for Space Studies, shows that temperatures are much warmer in Siberia, Alaska and Northern Canada where there are very few and small urban centers.
+However, the temperature map below, put out by the Goddard Institute for Space Studies, shows that temperatures are much warmer in Alaska and Siberia where there are very few and small urban centers.

 Figure 1: A temperature anomaly map from the Goddard Institute for Space Studies for February, 2016.